sathyamvellal/gstatus-changer/README.md

 - An executable for linux is available here: http://dl.dropbox.com/u/30013949/gstatus-ch
 - Download the executable and run the command "chmod +x gstatus-ch" to give executable permissions.
 - run "./gstatus-ch" in your terminal to launch it.
 Enjoy!
+- An executable for windows is available here: http://dl.dropbox.com/u/30013949/gStatusChanger.exe

 Dependencies